cancel icon

 BMI Cut-offs: Why They Differ for Asian & Caucasian Patients

-Medically reviewed by Dr Raj Prakash, MS Orthopaedics, FRCS (Glasgow) · Last updated: 14 May 2026
+Medically reviewed by Dr Raj Prakash, MS Orthopaedics, FRCS (Glasgow) · Last updated: 16 July 2026

 BMI cut-offs are not one-size-fits-all: the same BMI number can mean different health risks depending on your ethnic background.
 For many Asian populations, type 2 diabetes and cardiovascular disease risk rise from a lower BMI than the standard Western thresholds suggest.
-Understanding your ethnic-specific BMI bands and what they mean for your health is crucial to catching risk early.

 BMI Cut-offs: Why They Differ for Asian & Caucasian Patients